theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

    			}
    		});

-Modernizr.load uses the yepnope.js library to conditionally load resources based on the result of some boolean test.
-In this case, the test is `Modernizr.input.placeholder,` which will return false ('nope') if the browser does't support placeholder text.
+3. Modernizr.load uses the yepnope.js library to conditionally load resources based on the result of some Boolean test.
+In this case, the test is `Modernizr.input.placeholder,` which will return false ('nope') if the browser doesn't support placeholder text.
 When the test is false, Modernizr will load the script specified in the `nope` property and once that script has loaded, will execute a callback we provide.
 Our callback then selects all input elements using `placeholder` and calls the `placeholder()` method provided by our plugin.
 Triple bonus points if you can figure out how the plugin works it's magic.

 4. Refresh the page to verify that the polyfill is working.
 In the Developer Tools of your browser, turn on Network capturing and verify that we are in fact loading the plugin only in those cases where placeholder text is not supported.